High Arctic Explorer: Svalbard, Greenland & Iceland

 Trip Summary and Itinerary Map

-• The best of both world’s - great wildlife & incredible scenery
+• The best of both worlds: thrilling wildlife & incredible scenery

-• Sail onboard a new and highly sought after ship
+• Sail aboard a modern and highly sought-after ship

 Landmarks potentially visited on High Arctic Explorer: Svalbard, Greenland & Iceland